 Planning to visit Nepal between the months of December to February?
 The winter season is a great time to be in Nepal and the country is at its absolute best, presenting iconic sights at colder temperatures which make the journey even more enjoyable.

 There is something rather charming about trekking in Nepal during the monsoons.
-Fall might be the most popular season, and it also gets a lot of footfall, but there are a number of treks that are best trekked particularly during the monsoon season.
+Fall might be the most popular season, and it also gets a lot of footfall, but there are a number of treks that are great to trek during the monsoon season.
 Read on to find out how you can get the most out of your trekking adventures in the country, and discover the best treks in Nepal during the monsoons.

 If you’re thinking about visiting Nepal, this snapshot overview of some of the best treks that the country has to offer is everything you’ve been searching for.
 From the most popular trekking destinations to hidden gems that are waiting to be discovered, from grueling encounters to short and scintillating journeys, this guide of the best short treks in Nepal has everything that you could possibly imagine.